DavesCodeMusings/pvpgn-docker/README.md

 * Warcraft II must be run in compatibility mode for Windows XP Service Pack 3 to avoid immediate disconnection when joining the server.

 ## Notes About Configuring the Server
-The Dockerfile is setup so that PvPGN is installed into the default location of /usr/local.
+The Dockerfile is setup so that PvPGN is installed into the default location of /usr/local and tracking is turned off.
 If you need to have access to the configuration, it's in /usr/local/etc/pvpgn/ Data and log files are written to /usr/local/var/pvgn.
 You can use Docker volumes to map them.

 For example, this compose.yml: